shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 92. Generative Adversarial Network ― Generative adversarial networks, also known as GANs, are composed of a generative and a discriminative model, where the generative model aims at generating the most truthful output that will be fed into the discriminative which aims at differentiating the generated and true image.

 ⟶Generatywna Sieć Współzawodnicząca ― (ang.
 Generative Adversarial Network, GAN) zbudowana jest z dwóch sieci.
-Pierwsza to generator, który stara się generować jak najbardziej prawdziwe dane/obrazy, które z kolei zasilą drugą - dyskryminator uczacy się znajdować róznice względem oryginału.
+Pierwsza to generator, który stara się generować jak najbardziej prawdziwe dane/obrazy, które z kolei zasilą drugą - dyskryminator uczący się znajdować różnice względem oryginału.

 93. [Training, Noise, Real-world image, Generator, Discriminator, Real Fake]